6 Ways Exercise Can Help With Addiction Recovery

 Unfortunately, between 40% and 60% of those suffering from substance abuse disorders relapse.

 Various treatment methods are available to help patients recover and avoid relapsing.
-One of the most effective and natural ways to help patients through addiction recovery is exercising.
+One of the most effective and natural ways to help patients through tailored addiction recovery is by exercising.

 Physical activity provides full-body benefits that help addicts stick with their recovery plan and avoid toxic behaviors.
 Let’s explore some of the top benefits of combining exercise with addiction recovery.